primaza/primazactl/README.md

     - path to kubeconfig file for the tenant
     - default: KUBECONFIG environment variable if set, otherwise /<home directory>/.kube/config
+- `--options`
+    - An [options file](#options-file-format) with default values for creating an application namespace.
+    - Any values from the file can be overwritten with the equivalent command line option.
 - `--output yaml`
     - Outputs the manifests of the resources that are created.
     - The content will be as used for creating the resource.